Sign Up Free

 Exchanges are businesses, and understanding their revenue model helps you evaluate whether a platform's incentives align with your interests as a user.

-Most centralized exchanges make money through several types of fees.
+Most centralized exchanges generate revenue through several types of fees.
 Trading fees are the most visible: when you buy or sell, the exchange takes a small percentage of the transaction, typically structured as maker/taker fees (makers add orders to the book and usually pay less; takers fill existing orders and pay more).
 Deposit fees vary by payment method.
 Bank transfers are often free, but credit card deposits can cost 2% to 5%.
 Withdrawal fees apply when you move crypto off the exchange to your own wallet or to another platform.
 And listing fees are paid by cryptocurrency projects to get their token listed on the exchange.
+For a detailed look at how one major platform structures these costs, our breakdown of Binance's fee mechanics walks through the full model.

 That last one deserves attention.
 Some exchanges charge significant listing fees and may not conduct deep due diligence on every token they list.
 Just because a token appears on a major exchange does not mean it is legitimate or well-built.
 This is a common assumption that catches people off guard.